-At the cellular level, the prevailing theory is that our bodies have a set number of fat cells which, for the most part, persists throughout life.
+A prevailing theory is that our bodies have a set number of fat cells which, for the most part, persist throughout life.
 When excess calories are available, the fat cells store the extra energy by enlarging, not by increasing in number.
 Hence, the area with the greatest number of fat cells will enlarge the most and the quickest.

 When liposuction is performed, the number of fat cells in the treated area is decreased.
 Those left behind will still behave normally.
-The goal of liposuction is to put an area of high fat cell concentration into balance with the rest of the body.
+The goal of liposuction is to decrease the quantity of fat cells to a normal level in the treatment area thereby establishing balance with the rest of the body.
 If body weight does not change after liposuction, the remaining fat cells in the treated area and the other fat cells in the body will remain unchanged.
 The result is a lasting decrease of fullness in the liposuctioned area which remains in proportion.
 If the patient loses weight after liposuction, as occurs commonly, then all the fat cells in the body will decrease in size including those in the treated zone, again remaining proportionate.
 If the patient gains weight after liposuction, all of the fat cells in the body enlarge including those remaining in treated zone.
 But again, the treated zone should remain in proportion.
 With the treated zone now in balance, the next greatest area of fat cell concentration may outpace the other body areas with significant weight gain and therefore become out of proportion.
-Likely, this observation is what leads to the question about fat redistribution.
+Likely, this occurrence is the basis of the myth about fat redistribution.